Runcorn: Administrative history

 Runcorn Urban District was abolished in 1974 under the Local Government Act 1972 when it merged with the Municipal Borough of Widnes and parts of Runcorn Rural District and Whiston Rural District to form the Borough of Halton under Halton Borough Council and Cheshire County Council.
-In 1998, Halton Borough Council became a unitary authority within the ceremonial county of Cheshire.
+In 1998, Halton Borough Council took over the county council's functions in the borough, making it a unitary authority.
+Halton remains part of the ceremonial county of Cheshire.
 In April 2014, Halton Borough Council joined five other local authorities in Merseyside to form the Liverpool City Region.